rlucente-se-jboss/enmasse-workshop/README.md

 tar xvf enmasse-0.17.0.tgz
 ```

-The relase bundle contains OpenShift templates as well as a deployment script for deploying EnMasse.
+The release bundle contains OpenShift templates as well as a deployment script for deploying EnMasse.
 We will use this script in this tutorial and have a look at its options to get a better idea of how
 it works.